 Indian Cricket in 2019: Kohli 'The King' on field, Ganguly 'The Maharaj' off it

 The very affable Kane Williamson's painfully blank expression after that crushing loss made for the perhaps most poignant picture of the year.
-In the neighbouring Australia, Steve Smith and David Warner began thei redemption in earnest after hitting nadir in 2018 due to the ball-tampering scandal.
+In neighboring Australia, Steve Smith and David Warner began their redemption in earnest after hitting a nadir in 2018 due to the ball-tampering scandal.

 Test cricket was back in Pakistan with the Sri Lankan Test squad touring for the first time since the 2009 terror attacks but the response was at best lukewarm.
 It was also a year when Glenn Maxwell put the spotlight on the mental stress that international cricketers endure.
 He took a break to deal with his mental health issues and found support from all quarters.